ranajahanzaib/mysql-express-react-template/README.md

   </tr>
 </table>

+Update the port configurations in the `.env` file with your own settings, if you need to.

 ## Contributing

 We'd love to accept your patches and contributions to this project.
 There are just a few guidelines you need to follow.